whitphx/vscode-emacs-mcx/README.md

 Configurable options of this extension are the followings.

 ### `emacs-mcx.strictEmacsMove`
-If set to true, the original emacs's cursor movements are strictly simulated.
+If set as true, the original emacs's cursor movements are strictly simulated.
-If set to false, the VSCode's native cursor movements are preserved.
+If set as false, the VSCode's native cursor movements are preserved.
-For example, if set to true, when you type `C-a`, the cursor moves to the beginning of the line (Emacs' original behavior).
+For example, if set as true, when you type `C-a`, the cursor moves to the beginning of the line (Emacs' original behavior).
-If set to false, on the other hand, the cursor move to the first non-empty character in the line (VSCode's native behavior of Home key).
+If set as false, on the other hand, the cursor move to the first non-empty character in the line (VSCode's native behavior of Home key).

 ### `emacs-mcx.useMetaPrefixEscape`
-If set to true, Escape key works as the Meta prefix like original emacs.
+If set as true, Escape key works as the Meta prefix like original Emacs.
-If set to false, Escape key works as cancel, the VSCode's native behavior.
+If set as false, Escape key works as cancel, the VSCode's native behavior.
-For example, if set to true, `M-f` (forward-word) can be issued by both `alt+f` and `escape f`.
+For example, if set as true, `M-f` (forward-word) can be issued by both `alt+f` and `escape f`.

 The only exception is the commands which begin with `M-g` (`M-g g`, `M-g n`, `M-g p`).
 It is because VSCode can handle only up to two key strokes as the key bindings.